Rebounding Atlantic City casinos see $3.3B revenue in 2019 - WHIZ News

 “The revenue increase is a positive,” said David Schwartz, a gambling historian with the University of Nevada Las Vegas.
 “Right now the industry should be in ‘grow-the-market’ mode rather than seeking to consolidate profits, so a decrease in profits isn’t necessarily the worst news we could get.
 Overall, what Atlantic City needs right now is to improve its image and marketing and become a destination in a crowded Northeast casino market.”

-Rummy Pandit, a gambling analyst with Stockton University, said Atlantic City has successfully diversified its gambling offerings.
+Rummy Pandit, a gambling analyst with Stockton University, said Atlantic City has successfully diversified its gambling offerings, particularly through sports betting and internet gambling.
 Those two products, developed since November 2013, now account for more than 18% of Atlantic City’s winnings, he said.

 The news was not all positive.
 Five of the nine casinos won less money in 2019 than they did in 2018.
 Tropicana was down 8.2% to $349.5 million; Harrah’s was down 6.1% to $312.6 million; Bally’s was down 5.4% to $181.5 million; Caesars was down 3.7% to $270.9 million; and Resorts was down 3.2% to $178.4 million.